School groups (10+ students) please submit your request here.

 Robert Fairchild made his Broadway debut in 2015 with his breakout role as “Jerry Mulligan” in the Tony Award-winning musical AN AMERICAN IN PARIS, which he reprised in London in 2017.
 He was nominated for the Tony Award for Best Performance By An Actor in a Leading Role in a Musical and the Evening Standard Award for Outstanding Performance, and won the 2015 Drama Desk and Outer Critics Circle Awards for Outstanding Actor in a Musical, the 2015 Astaire Award for Best Male Dancer, the 2015 Theatre World Award, and the National Dance Award UK.
 He was also nominated for the 2015 Drama League Award for Distinguished Performance.

 As one of the world’s preeminent dancers, Robert Fairchild began dancing at the age of four in Salt Lake City.
 He began his balletic training at the School of American Ballet at the age of 15 and shortly after rose through the ranks of the prestigious New York City Ballet.
 He became an apprentice with NYCB in June 2005.
 The following June, he joined the Company as a member of the corps de ballet, was promoted to Soloist in May 2007 and to Principal Dancer in October 2009.
-He recently performed his farewell performance with the company last October.
+He performed his farewell performance with the company in October 2017.